Last updated: 12 March at 2:30 a.m. ET

 This category began the season as a three-way heat, but Paul Thomas Anderson’s One Battle After Another has now fully captured the momentum of the market.

-Paul Thomas Anderson’s ‘Yes’ price climbed to a high of 91¢ in the wake of the the Golden Globes.
-And while its since dropped to 85¢, it remains by far the most expensive ‘Yes’ in the market.
+Paul Thomas Anderson’s ‘Yes’ price climbed to a high of 92 cents after a BAFTA Best Director victory.
+It remains by far the most expensive ‘Yes’ in the market, now at 91 cents.

 Traders appear to be banking on the overdue narrative, with many industry commentators suggesting that this could be the year that Paul Thomas Anderson gets the Oscar he’s waited so long for.

-Anderson’s 85¢ price tag indicates that traders see him as a near-lock.
-His recent win at the Golden Globes has only reinforced the idea that this will be the year that he finally takes the podium.
+Anderson’s 92¢ price tag indicates that traders see him as a near-lock.
+His wins at the Golden Globes and the BAFTAs has only reinforced the idea that this will be the year that he finally takes the podium.

-Despite the massive success of Hamnet in the Best Actress and Screenplay categories, Zhao’s directorial price has remained fairly stagnant at around 4¢.
+Despite the massive success of Hamnet in the Best Actress and Screenplay categories, Zhao’s directorial price is now just 2¢.
 Traders now appear to be splitting the film's success, and expecting awards for acting and writing rather than directing in this case.

 | Award Ceremony | Status | Result |